-Warm restart: The controller executes OB100 before starting the free cycle (OB1).

-A warm restart deletes the peripheral I/O (PII and PIQ), deletes the non-retentive memory bits (M), timers (T) and counters (C), and changes the peripheral outputs to a pre-defined safe state (default is 0).
-A warm restart saves the retentive memory bits, timers, counters and data blocks (DBs).

-• Cold restart: The controller executes OB102 before starting the free cycle (OB1).

-Like a warm restart, a cold restart deletes the peripheral I/O (PII and PIQ), deletes the non-retentive memory bits (M), timers (T) and counters (C), and changes the peripheral outputs to a pre-defined safe state (default is 0).
-A cold restart does not save the retentive memory bits, timers, counters and data blocks (DBs), but sets these areas to their default (initial) values.
+- Warm restart: The controller executes OB100 before starting the free cycle (OB1).
+A warm restart resets the peripheral inputs (PI) and changes the peripheral outputs (PQ) to a predefined safe state (default is 0).
+The warm restart also saves the current value for the retentive memory areas for the memory bits (M), timers (T), counters (C), and data blocks (DBs). - Cold restart: The controller executes OB102 before starting the free cycle (OB1).
+Like a warm restart, a cold restart resets the peripheral inputs (PI) and changes the peripheral outputs (PQ) to a pre-defined safe state (default is 0).
+However, a cold restart does not save the retentive memory (M, T, C, or DB), but sets these areas to their default (initial) values